-Since User Numbers are fixed, knowing a User Number will specify the associated Programming Level, and will in turn indicate a User's programming abilities.
+User's programming abilities.
 For example, User Number 1 is always the Master, who can perform all programming tasks.

 Programming Levels are hierarchical--higher levels are allowed to do anything the levels below them can do.
-For example, if you are User 2, you are allowed to do anything that Users 3 through 2000 can do.
-The DL3000/DL3500 series locks can hold up to 300 Users in its memory, however, the definition of a User Number is the same for these locks as well.
+For example, if you are User 2, you are allowed to do anything that Users 3 through 2000 can do (except for Users 297-300--see below).